kingofnull/phprunner/README.md

 if can help you instantly test your code snapits.

 ### Security
-Be carefull it can be dangerous if dont limmit it's access !
+Be careful it can be dangerous if dont limmit it's access !